-In 2019, The University of Bristol Spelaeological Society (UBSS), one of the oldest caving clubs in the country, celebrates 100 years of cave and archaeological exploration and research.
-On the 9th/10th November, to mark the occasion, the society is hosting a weekend of presentations and fieldtrips celebrating its past, present and future.
+In 2019, The University of Bristol Spelaeological Society (UBSS), one of the oldest caving clubs in the country, celebrated 100 years of cave and archaeological exploration and research.
+On the 9th/10th November, to mark the occasion, the Society hosted a weekend of presentations and fieldtrips celebrating its past, present and future.